• Skip to primary navigation

 • Most recipes call for peeling the lemons, but I prefer to zest the majority of them to avoid any bitterness, and also to release the oils right from the start which I think helps jumpstart the curing process.

-• Do not add sugar directly to the limoncello because it will never dissolve.
+• Do not add sugar directly to the limoncello because it won't dissolve.
 If you decide you want a sweeter limoncello after you've already added all of the simple syrup, just mix up a little more simple syrup using a 2:1 ratio of sugar to water (sugar 2 : water 1).
 This will make it sweeter without diluting the alcohol too much.
 Just be sure to record any additions so you'll have the measurements the next time you make limoncello.

 • If you'd like a less alcoholic limoncello, you can achieve this two ways: simply add additional water to taste (this will also dilute the sweetness), or if you want to maintain the sweetness, but want a less alcoholic taste, add additional simple syrup made with a 1:1 ratio of sugar to water.
 Just be sure to record any additions so you'll have the measurements the next time you make limoncello.

 • Be sure to give the lemons and alcohol a shake every day or every other day.
-This is less important if you're using pure grain alcohol, but really important if you're substituting vodka.
+This is less important if you're using pure grain alcohol, but rmore important if you're substituting vodka.

 • This is a great recipe to make and give as gifts for the holidays like Easter, Valentine's Day, Thanksgiving, or Christmas.
 Just be sure to plan 2 to 3 months ahead so it's ready when you want to gift it.